miguelremi/GettingAndCleaningData/CodeBook.md

 Inside ZIP file you can find a README.txt file describing this dataset.

 There are test data and and train data sets that will be merged in our final data.
 Once merged measures are grouped in groups with distinct subject and activity and all other variables are summarized by using the mean within a group.
+There are a total of 180 groups (rows) in final data corresponding to 30 subjects with 6 types of activities.

 # Data Set